Nightkingale/Personal-Website/posts/the-downgrade-of-doom.md

 > ![A picture taken of the current Wii U Menu.](../assets/images/posts/the-downgrade-of-doom/current_wii_u_menu.png)
 > ![A picture taken of the current HOME Menu.](../assets/images/posts/the-downgrade-of-doom/current_home_menu.png)

 The most effective way to downgrade is through Gary's [UDPIH](https://github.com/GaryOderNichts/udpih) exploit.
-I had purchased a Raspberry Pi Pico back when I helped to test UDPIH, and I still find a lot of use out of it today.
+I had purchased a Raspberry Pi Pico back when I tested UDPIH before its release, and I still find a lot of use out of it today.

 Assuming all is well, we'll have access to the [Wii U Recovery Menu](https://github.com/GaryOderNichts/recovery_menu).
 We can now access the console early on enough where we can mess with things like the Wii U Menu in a "safe" manner.
 This menu has an option called `Start wupserver` that will allow us to connect with [wupclient](https://raw.githubusercontent.com/FIX94/iosuhax/master/wupserver/wupclient.py).